 One of the keys to this recipe is the curry.
 This is not powdered curry or Indian curry that you would buy in the spice section of your grocery store.
-The curry used in this dish is Japanese curry and it is quite different from the powdered.
-Japanese curry often has a thick gravy-like texture and the flavor is sweeter than the Indian variety and is umami-rich, (a taste often described as a meaty, broth-like, or savory).
+The curry used in this dish is Japanese curry, and it is quite different from the powdered curry.
+Japanese curry often has a thick gravy-like texture.
+The flavor is sweeter than the Indian variety and is umami-rich (a taste often described as meaty, broth-like, or savory).
 You can find Japanese curry in the Asian aisle of the grocery store.
 It’s usually sold in large square blocks that you will dissolve in your dish.

 Another key ingredient is the udon noodles.
 Typically there are three ways to buy udon noodles; dried (like typical pasta), frozen and fresh.
-And yes, some options are much better than others, way better in fact…I would never recommend buying dried udon noodles, when cooked they do not have the texture that udon is known and loved for.
-I actually would avoid buying udon all together if dried was my only option.
+And yes, some options are much better than others, way better in fact…I would never recommend buying dried udon noodles; when cooked, they do not have the texture that udon is known and loved for.
+I actually would avoid buying udon altogether if dried was my only option.
 Frozen is a step up from dried and most brands are pretty good.
 But fresh udon is the absolute best way to buy udon.
-And I don’t normally promote brands on my blog, but fresh Sun Noodles, are by far the best I’ve found.
+And I don’t normally promote brands on my blog, but fresh Sun Noodles are by far the best I’ve found.
 Since they are fresh, they are sold in the refrigeration section.
-They will expire quicker than dried or frozen, usually within a couple weeks of buying, so take note of the date.
+They will expire quicker than dried or frozen, usually within a couple of weeks of buying, so take note of the date.
 Follow the cooking directions on the package of whichever you buy.
-Fresh udon is only boiled for a couple of minutes, drained and then rinsed in cool water, to stop the cooking.
+Fresh udon is only boiled for a couple of minutes, drained, and then rinsed in cool water to stop the cooking.
 Rinsing also removes some of the starch and prevents the noodles from sticking together.
-You want your noodles to have a chewy texture, not mushy, so take care not to over cook them.
+You want your noodles to have a chewy texture, not mushy, so take care not to overcook them.

-I chose to use chicken for this soup, that’s is how I first had it, so it’s how I recreated the dish.
-But I have also seen curry udon with thin cut beef , with pork and with no meat at all.
+I chose to use chicken for this soup.
+That’s is how I first had it, so it’s how I recreated the dish.
+But I have also seen curry udon with thin-cut beef, pork, and no meat at all.
 So don’t be afraid to mix it up and try different meats.

 Curry Udon Soup